 Aging in Place Resources for Older Adults

-The Rebuilding Together Safe at Home program provides no-cost preventive home modifications to people with mobility issues and other disabilities to improve accessibility, reduce falls, increase independence and facilitate aging-in-place.
-Safe at Home is designed to improve aging-in-place outcomes for low-income older adults through the modification of their home environment to meet their specific needs.
+- The Rebuilding Together Safe at Home program provides no-cost preventative home modification to people with mobility issues and other disabilities to improve accessibility, reduce falls, increase independence and facilitate aging in place outcomes for low-income adults through the modification of their home environment to meet their specific needs.

-The National Association of Home Builders Aging-in-Place Remodeling Checklist provides an overview of features to consider when remodeling, even when aging in place is not the primary goal.
-NAHB also offers a directory of professionals certified in aging-in-place remodeling (search for professionals with a “CAPS” certification).
+- The National Association of Builders Aging in Place Remodeling Checklist provides an overview of features to consider when remodeling, even when aging in place is not the primary goal.
+NAHB also offers a directly of professionals certified in again in place remodeling (search for professionals with a "CAPS" certification.

 State Housing Information & Resources

-MassHousing is an independent, quasi-public agency that provides financing for affordable housing in Massachusetts.
+- MassHousing is an independent, quasi-public agency that provides finances for affordable housing in Massachusetts.
 MassHousing partners with more than 100 lenders to make affordable loans available to Massachusetts homebuyers.